ZEISS-PiWeb/PiWeb-Api/_pages/SDK/v2.0/022-basics/0223-basics-measurementsandvalues.md

     AggregationMeasurements = AggregationMeasurementSelection.All,
     Deep = true,
     FromModificationDate = DateTime.Now - TimeSpan.FromDays(2),
     ToModificationDate = DateTime.Now
   })
 {% endhighlight %}
-This returns the measurements of the last two days.
+This returns the measurements of the last 48 hours.
 You can also use actual dates instead of a time range.
 It is not required to specify both dates, you could use `FromModificationDate` and `ToModificationDate` independently.

 {{ site.headers['example'] }} Fetching specified attributes
 {% highlight csharp %}